pantelis/aiml-common/resources/_index.md

 # Resources

-This is a collection of study guides.
+This is a collection of resources to help you in topics that are considered background and prepare you for your exams.